Semanotus litigiosus

 Habitat

-Coniferous forest belt of North America, specifically associated with fir (Abies concolor) stands.
+Coniferous forest belt of North America, specifically associated with white fir (Abies concolor) stands.
 The exploits windthrown or stressed trees.

 Distribution